 "Director Liz Nord is a fierce, youthful visionary."

 Liz Nord is an Emmy-winning multi-platform producer, documentarian and content specialist who has created and shown work across the globe.
-She is currently Director of Content at Sundance, where she has been instrumental in growing Sundance Collab into the premiere global destination of filmmakers looking to hone their crafts.
-In the role, she developed hundreds of hours of content featuring top-tier industry talent in multiple formats.
-She is also creator and editor of Sundance's The Muse, a biweekly journal for Screenwriters and Storytellers with 20K+ subscribers.
+She is currently Head of Programs and Creative Development at the NYU Production Lab.
+Previously, she was Director of Content at Sundance, where she was instrumental in growing Sundance Collab into the premiere global destination of filmmakers looking to hone their crafts.
+In the role, she developed hundreds of hours of content featuring top-tier industry talent in videos, digital courses, and live events.
+She also created and edited Sundance's The Muse, a biweekly journal for Screenwriters and Storytellers.

 Her first film, Jericho’s Echo: Punk Rock In The Holy Land, a critically acclaimed documentary about rebellious young Israeli musicians, screened at over 100 festivals and venues worldwide.

 Notable projects include running MTV's Choose or Lose ’08: an Emmy Award-winning project wherein 51 state-based citizen journalists covered the 2008 presidential elections from a youth perspective, across all media platforms, contributing to the most influential youth vote in U.S. history; and shooting a short documentary on-location in Haiti for musician Wyclef Jean’s charitable organization, Yele Haiti.
 In her multi-platform work, she partnered with transmedia pioneer Lance Weiler as director of Lyka's Adventure Labs, experiential science and tech workshops for elementary students for a project that includes a plush toy, mobile app, and book series.